nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Parameters Constraints:
 * `NAME` should not be blank and should between 2 and 255 characters long.
 Names should only contain alphabets, spaces, and the special characters (-/') excluding parentheses.
-Names should start and end with an alphabet, and there should not be more than one consecutive special character.
+Names should start and end with an alphabet, and there should not be more than one consecutive special character or space.
 * `NRIC` is compulsory and should follow the format of Singaporean IC and FIN numbers.
 It should start with one of `S, T, F, G, M` followed by a 7-digit number and another alphabet (e.g., S1234567A).
 <div markdown="span" class="alert alert-note">:memo: **Note:**